sif/Personal/README.md

 3. Figure out what to keep and what to discard

 I think I will have lots of competition code up.
+As time goes on, I'm trying to consolidate everything.

 ### Table of Content
 ---